cosmos/sdk-tutorials/academy/4-my-own-chain/game-forfeit.md

 <HighlightBox type="info">

-Notice how all the events aggregate in a single context. the context is not reset on a new transaction, so you have to take slices to compare what matters.
+Notice how all the events aggregate in a single context.
+The context is not reset on a new transaction, so you have to take slices to compare what matters.
 One _create_ adds 6 attributes, one _play_ adds 7.

 </HighlightBox>